John Y. Mason: Planter and lawyer

 Mason was admitted to the Virginia bar in 1819 and began a private legal practice, first in Greensville County (1819 to 1821), then neighboring Southampton County, Virginia (1821 to 1831).
 During part of his terms as legislator representing Southampton County, Mason also served as the local prosecutor (commonwealth's attorney) for Greensville County (from 1827 to 1831).
 Mason also had other periods of mostly private practice in the late 1830s and late 1840s, as discussed below.

-Shortly after his marriage, described below, Mason's parents gave him a 434 acre plantation in Greensville County, and he and his family would also sometimes live on his father's (and grandfather's) former "Homestead" plantation before Mason sold it back to his parents in 1826.
+Shortly after his marriage, described below, Mason's parents gave him a 434-acre plantation in Greensville County, and his family and he also sometimes lived on his father's (and grandfather's) former Homestead plantation before Mason sold it back to his parents in 1826.
 Mason was also one of the founding trustees of the Union Academy of Sussex in 1835.
 This was because his primary residence after 1823 was Fortsville plantation in western Southampton County (on its border with Sussex County), previously operated by his father-in-law Lewis Fort (who died in 1826).
 Mason continued to operate these plantations using overseers and enslaved labor.
 In 1831, Nat Turner's Rebellion occurred in his district, but was suppressed.
 Mason owned 39 male slaves and 48 female slaves in Southampton County in 1840 (among them one woman over 100 years old and another woman and man older than 55), among the 99 people in his household.
-A decade later, he owned 84 slaves in Southampton County, and an additional eleven slaves between ages 13 and 40 in Richmond, some of whom may have been leased to other individuals or corporations.
-A year after his death, Mason's estate continued to own 13 enslaved people in Greensville County, the oldest a 40 year old woman, and the youngest two 6 year old boys and a three year old girl.
+A decade later, he owned 84 slaves in Southampton County, and an additional 11 slaves between ages 13 and 40 in Richmond, some of whom may have been leased to other individuals or corporations.
+A year after his death, Mason's estate continued to own 13 enslaved people in Greensville County, the oldest a 40-year-old woman, and the youngest two six-year-old boys and a three-year-old girl.